mml-io/mml-website/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](https://mml.io).

-Before you ask a question, it is best to search for existing [Issues](https://github.com/mml-io/mml-website/issues) and [Discussions](https://github.com/mml-io/mml-website/discussions) that might help you.
+Before you ask a question, it is best to search for existing [Issues](https://github.com/mml-io/mml-website/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you then still feel the need to ask a question specific to MML Website and need clarification, we recommend the following:

-- Start a new [Discussion](https://github.com/mml-io/mml-website/discussions) to ask a question.
-- Create a new [Issue](https://github.com/mml-io/mml-website/issues/new) if you believe you've found something broken.
+- Create a new [Issue](https://github.com/mml-io/mml-website/issues/new) in this repository.
 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.

-We will then take care of it as soon as possible.
+If you believe your question relates to the overall MML project, please start a new [discussion](https://github.com/mml-io/mml/discussions/new) in the [MML repository](https://github.com/mml-io/mml).

+In case you found something broken related to the core MML libraries, please create a new [issue](https://github.com/mml-io/mml/issues/new) in the [MML repository](https://github.com/mml-io/mml).

 ## I Want To Contribute